How We See an Honors Course at MU

 Lastly, honors courses should create an atmosphere of intellectualism, which we define simply as the love of learning, contemplation, and analysis.
 Students should be encouraged to think deeply about the subjects covered in the course and be given ample opportunity to express their thoughts in discussions and writing assignments.

 Every honors instructor is different, so every honors course is different.
 In working with faculty to offer our honors curriculum, our motto is “respect the discipline.”
-However, honors courses also need to have a set of identifiable, common characteristics that unite them in a common purpose.
+Toward that end, our proposal form asks faculty to determine what defines their course as honors in their particular field by selecting at least two of the following criteria:

 In addition, we encourage you to consider some of the more specific guidelines below as you develop your honors course.
 Please keep in mind that the list below is not a set of prescriptions but of suggestions.